sourcegraph/handbook/content/ops/legal/Contract Review and Signature Authority Policy.md

 - We don’t have Sourcegraph forms for partner contracts yet
 - Partner Form (including online click-through agreements)
-  - Review:
-    - Legal
+  - Review: Legal
-  - Approve:
-    - VP; and
-    - Finance
+  - Approve: VP and Finance
   - Sign: Director or VP

 ## Changes and delegation authority